 All those smoked cigarettes emitted the same amount of pollution as 1.5 million cars.
 The extent of the environmental damage of smoking, as is the case with all forms of pollution, disproportionately affects those who are not even smokers.

 Second-hand smoke is responsible for close to a million deaths a year.
 Studies have shown that second-hand smoke can be even more toxic than first-hand smoke.
 One burning cigarette releases close to 4,000 different chemicals.
 Second-hand smoke contains almost double that, close to 7,000 chemicals.
+The good news is that there are a number of solutions.
+One tip is start using vapes as well, since they don’t leave the same kind of waste.
+Flawless Vape Shop says there are a number of vape shops online.

 Once a cigarette has served its purpose, its afterlife signifies yet another contamination of the planet.
 The materials that constitute a cigarette butt are notoriously non-biodegradable.